We have an open position for a postdoctoral researcher to join the lab!

 Review of applicants will begin immediately and remain open until filled.
 The project will begin remotely, but the candidate will be expected to move to Montréal when feasible.
 The salary will be $42,000 per year plus benefits.
 The initial appointment will be for one year, renewable for a second year.

 We encourage all qualified persons to apply; however, Canadians and Permanent Residents of Canada will be given priority.
-Equity and diversity are essential to academic excellence.
-An open and diverse community fosters the inclusion of voices that have been underrepresented or discouraged.
-We encourage applications from members of groups that have been marginalized on any grounds, including sex, sexual orientation, gender identity or expression, racialization, disability, political belief, religion, marital or family status, age, and/or status as a First Nation, Metis, Inuit, or Indigenous person.
+We particularly encourage applications from members of groups that have been marginalized on any grounds and/or status as a First Nation, Metis, Inuit, or Indigenous person.